 During the WWDC 2011 keynote, Apple announced that iOS 5 was going to have the capabilities of S/MIME.
 With that new feature announcement, it becomes a perfect topic to kick off my Foundations segments.
-Hopefully this article will describe what S/MIME is and why people should use it, interest everyone to use it now, and once iOS 5 comes out you will appreciate the fact that S/MIME email is now available.
+In this article, I will describe what S/MIME is and why people should use it, interest everyone to use it now, and once iOS 5 comes out you will appreciate the fact that S/MIME email is now available.

 From my two years of using S/MIME email, I’ve identified that there are two types of individuals who are using this feature: a) Government b) tech geeks.
 I can understand the lack of participation of S/MIME for general email usage as there are many hurdles to overcome to make S/MIME possible.
 But first the main question, what is S/MIME and Why should I be using it?!

-S/MIME stands for Secure/Multipurpose Internet Mail Extensions and is a standard for public key encryption and signing of MIME data (an email message)2.
+S/MIME stands for Secure/Multipurpose Internet Mail Extensions and is a standard for public key encryption and signing of MIME data (an email message)1].
 What it allows you to do is two things:

 - Ensure to your email recipients that YOU actually sent the email